silverstripe/silverstripe-activedirectory/docs/en/ldap_setup.md

 	    - 'CN=Users,DC=mydomain,DC=local'
 	    - 'CN=Others,DC=mydomain,DC=local'

-If you don't set `LDAPService.search_locations` configuration, it defaults to searching within the `baseDn` provided in `LDAPGateway.options`.
+Note that these search locations should only be containers or organisational units within your Active Directory.
-Note that you should only pick search locations that reside within the `baseDn` set in `LDAPGateway.options`, otherwise things will not work correctly.
+Specifying groups for search locations currently does not work.

 TIP: On Windows, there is a utility called `ldp.exe` which is useful for exploring your directory to find which DN to use.